-The Bill of Lading is the most important document for ocean freight shipping as it covers goods from the point of departure to the final destination, is used when an exchange or transfer from one carrier to another, and is necessary to complete the trip.
+The Bill of Lading is the most important document for ocean freight shipping as it covers goods from the point of departure to the final destination.
+It is used for an exchange or transfer from one carrier to another, and is necessary to complete the trip.

-Given the importance of this document, it cannot be overstated how essential it is to check the contents of the Bill of Lading.
-Even minor errors can cause lengthy delays and even hefty fines.
+Even minor errors can cause lengthy delays and hefty fines.
 SeaRates recommends reading our in-depth guide on the Bill of Lading to understand the different types and how to fill them out correctly.

 Power of Attorney (POA)

-Power of Attorney is a document that authorises a customs broker to handle customs proceedings such as payments and forms on another’s behalf.
+Power of Attorney is a document that authorises a customs broker to handle customs proceedings such as payments and forms on another person's behalf.

 A freight forwarder will provide this document, which will have to completed and returned together with a copy of the shipper’s identification.

-The packing lists provide a list of items contained in one shipment and is essential if one package contains an assortment of goods.
+The packing list provides a list of items contained in one shipment and is essential if one package contains an assortment of goods.
 It is absolutely vital to ensure the accuracy of the packing list as it may be used to generate the Bill of Lading.

 The commercial invoice provides the bearer with the ability to claim payment for goods supplied under conditions agreed between seller and buyer.